MA Programme

 23 seats are available in each language (50% for Category A and 50% for Category B).

 Online forms are available on the site of DU.
-Last date for filling the forms is 30 April 2015.
+Last date for filling the forms will be announced on the University / Departmen Website.

 All eligible candidates have the right to take an Entrance Test (Written) in the concerned language.
-The written test will be held on 19 June 2015 at 2:30 p.m. in the Department of GRS, Faculty of Arts (NDC).
+The written test will be held on dates as announced by the University.

 Mode of Evaluation